Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Setup Costs and Steps at Dubai South Business Hub Free Zone

 The total cost of establishing a household utensils trading company at Dubai South Business Hub Free Zone typically ranges from AED 12,000 to AED 20,000, depending on the package selected.
-This all-in figure generally covers the licence fee, registration charges, and one residence visa allocation.
+This all-in figure generally covers the license fee, registration charges, and one residence visa allocation.
 Additional visas can be added at incremental cost, and the number of visas permitted is often linked to the size of the office or facility selected.

 Facility options within the free zone include flexi-desk arrangements, shared office spaces, and dedicated warehouse units.
 For businesses that primarily trade and re-export without holding significant stock, a flexi-desk is a cost-efficient starting point.
 Those planning to store inventory will benefit from the warehouse options available within Dubai South or the neighbouring Jebel Ali logistics corridor.